nextflow-io/nf-hack17-tutorial/README.md

 ## Singularity

-[Singularity](http://singularity.lbl.gov) is container runtime designed to work in HPC data center, where the usage of Docker is generally not allowed due to security contraints
+[Singularity](http://singularity.lbl.gov) is container runtime designed to work in HPC data center, where the usage of Docker is generally not allowed due to security constraints.

 Singularity implements the container execution model similarly to Docker however using a complete different implementation design.